Xarlos89/Instagram-Automation/README.md

   - Place the file "Chromedriver" in the project folder.
-  - Once you have placed Chromedriver in your project folder, change the path on line 122 and 123 to your chromedriver file path.
+  - Once you have placed Chromedriver in your project folder, change the path on line 187 and 188 to your chromedriver file path.
+  - Edit line 85 to the path of Hashtaglist.txt
   - Edit Secret.py to your Login credentials.
-  - To change number of story views, change the number on the end of line 61.
+  - To change number of story views, change the number on the end of line 68.
-  - To change number of likes before moving onto the next hashtag, change number on the end of line 87.
+  - To change number of likes before moving onto the next hashtag, change number on the end of line 95.

 -----------------------------